 This guide focuses on major city events and parties – official or otherwise – and not private or paid events put on by promoters.
 We have included links to each city’s visitor’s bureau.

 And, in breaking with traditional thinking, we even point out where NOT to celebrate.
 These are places that would seem to be great spots but, for reasons we point out, just aren’t worth the time, money and effort.

 One tip: If this is the only night of the year you go out, stay home.
 Because so many people try and do a year’s worth of partying on this one occasion, we like to think of New Year’s Eve as Amateur Night.
 Our advice is simple: If you’re gong to drink, drink often.

-Still, it is traditionally the biggest party event of the year, the time when the whole world celebrates, either in private house parties, at bars or clubs or massive citywide celebration that attract tens and even hundreds of thousands of people.
+New Year’s Eve 2023 (actually it’s 2021 but some incorrectly refer to it as the incoming year) is on a Saturday.
+It is traditionally the biggest party event of the year, the time when the whole world celebrates, either in private house parties, at bars or clubs or massive citywide celebration that attract tens and even hundreds of thousands of people.

 The party pros of PubClub.com focus on the latter, the huge free-to-the-public events featuring block parties, fireworks celebrations and people dancing and drinking in the streets.

 PUBCLUB.COM’S TOP 10 NYE PARTY PLACES